naturalsciences/ears3-server/readme.md

 and note the value for the key &quot;IPAddress&quot;.

-Create a new connection in MySQL Workbench towards this IP address, using as database name &#39;casino&#39;, user &#39;casino&#39; and password &#39;casino&#39;, and using the default port 3306.
+Create a new connection in DBeaver towards this IP address, using as database name &#39;ears3&#39;, user &#39;ears&#39; and password &#39;ears&#39;, and using the default port 5432.
+The database is also reachable via localhost:6543.

 ## Or by command line

-With command line mysql, you can use:
+With command line postgres, you can use:

 ```
 ip=$(sudo docker inspect ears-server_mysql | pcregrep -o1 '"IPAddress": "([0-9\.]+)"') \
 mysql -h $ip -u casino -p casino -e 'show tables;'
+psql -h localhost -p 6543 -U ears -d ears3 -c "SELECT table_name FROM information_schema.tables WHERE table_schema='public' AND table_type='BASE TABLE';"
 ```

-Type the password (casino) and verify the tables have been created correctly.
+Type the password (ears) and verify the tables have been created correctly (27 tables).
 Later you can use this to verify data insertion, eg. by:

 ```
-mysql -h $ip -u casino -p casino -e 'select * from Navigation limit 10;'
+psql -h localhost -p 6543 -U ears -d ears3 -c "select * from Navigation limit 10;"
 ```

 ## Verify the acquisition works

 The acquisition module stores the datagrams created above as NetCDF files and in the EARS database as above.
-For EARS to work, the navigation datagram must be sent to UDP port 3101 of the server EARS is running on, the meteorology datagram to UDP port 3102 and the Thermosalinometry datagram to UDP port 3103.
+For EARS to work, at least the navigation datagram must be sent to UDP port 3101 of the server EARS is running on, the meteorology datagram to UDP port 3102 and the Thermosalinometry datagram to UDP port 3103.

 This ideally only works on a research vessel.
 To test if the acquisition server has correctly run, we provide a small test program that can send fake information to these ports.
 This can be found in the FileToUDP/ directory.

-For this you need to install Java JDK 8 on the host running the docker.
+For this you need to install Java JDK 8 or higher on the host running the docker.
 On Ubuntu:

 ```
 sudo apt install openjdk-8-jdk openjdk-8-jre
 ```

-If you have a more recent version of java, enable java 8 temporarily (inside the docker java is run as well, but this is independent from what is run on the host).

 Then, to run the program, type: